 Bring Your Own Data

 The Sentinel Hub is enabling you to access your own data stored on your S3 bucket with the powerful Sentinel Hub API.
-Since data remain on your bucket, you keep full control over it.
+Since the data remain on your bucket, you keep full control over it.
 This functionality requires no replication of the data and enables you to exploit full power of the Sentinel Hub service including the Custom algorithms.
 More information!